rodrigodadam/PP3/README.md

 Create application:

-Navigate to Heroku.com and login.
+Navigate to Heroku.com and login
-Click on the new button.
+Click on the new button
-Select create new app.
+Select create new app
-Enter the app name.
+Enter the app name
-Select region.
+Select region
 Set up connection to Github Repository:

-Click the deploy tab and select GitHub - Connect to GitHub.
-A prompt to find a github repository to connect to will then be displayed.
-Enter the repository name for the project and click search.
-Once the repo has been found, click the connect button.
-Set environment variables:
+Click the deploy tab and select GitHub - Connect to GitHub A prompt to find a github repository to connect to will then be displayed Enter the repository name for the project and click search Once the repo has been found, click the connect button Set environment variables:

 Click the settings tab and then click the Reveal Config Vars button and add the following:

 key: DATABASE_URL, (postgress uri)
 key: DEBUG, False
 key: IP, 0.0.0.0
 key: PORT, 5000
-key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure).
-Enable automatic deployment:
+key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure) Enable automatic deployment:

 Click the Deploy tab